viadee/discretizer4j/README.md

 ### Tutorials and Examples

-Small for all implemented discretizers can be found in the Unit-Tests.
+Small examples for all implemented discretizers can be found in the unit tests.

 To see these discretizers in a more complex project, please refer to the [XAI Examples](https://github.com/viadee/xai_examples).
 Here discretization was used in the context of explainable artificial intelligence.